 |A mating couple of entocytherid ostracods, male on top.|

-6. Consisting of over 170 species, the family Entocytheridea is a diverse group which lives on other crustaceans.
+6. Consisting of about 220 species, the family Entocytheridea is a diverse group which lives on other crustaceans.
 With their tiny size and narrow shells, they are ideally suited to living in the tiny spaces on the gills and thoraxes of crayfish, amphipods and crabs.
 They have specially adapted thoracic limbs and antennae to grab hold of their hosts.
 Although the exact relationship between the entocytherids and their hosts is not clear, it is thought that in return for a safe place to live, the ostracods help to keep the bodies of their hosts clean.

 Hart, D. G. & C. W. Hart, Jr, 1974.
 The ostracod family Entocytheridae.
 Natul.
 Nat.
 Acad.
 Nat.
 Sci.
 Philadelphia, Monograph 18: 1- 239.